-Many consumer packaged goods companies (CPG’s) rely on strategic vendors to help design and support their retail project thru the supply of these packaging materials so that their product will be successfully displayed at the retail level.
+Many consumer packaged goods companies (CPGs) rely on strategic vendors to help design and support their retail projects thru the supply of these packaging materials so that their products will be successfully displayed at the retail level.

 But what is called when an outside source is used to “marry” a customer’s product with those packaging materials thru hand assembly or wrapping, pouching and filling, boxing and sealing, packing, palletizing, and preparing them for final shipment?
 This is called Contract Packaging.